Permanent Supportive Housing

 Permanent Supportive Housing (PSH) is a proven and cost-effective approach that integrates affordable rental housing with community-based supportive services.
 This model has been shown to help people with long-term disabilities — including mental illnesses, substance use disorders, and chronic health conditions — to access and maintain stable housing in the community.

 TAC specializes in the design and implementation of evidence-based PSH programs and initiatives that leverage mainstream affordable housing and sustainable services financing options.

-- Providing expert consultation and research on best practice PSH models and strategies.
+- Best practice PSH models and strategies

 - Building effective partnerships to increase PSH availability

 - Medicaid waivers and state plan amendments for supportive housing services